 Sherzod Muminov is a historian of East Asia and Lecturer (Assistant Professor) in Japanese History at the University of East Anglia in Norwich, UK.
 He has a PhD in East Asian History from Cambridge University and master’s degrees from universities in the UK and Japan.
 Sherzod teaches courses on the history of modern Japan and the world, the Cold War, the Soviet Union, internment camps and spaces of detention, and other subjects.
 Using multilingual archives, Sherzod researches, in broad terms, the challenges to western hegemony posed by Japan and the USSR in the twentieth century.

-Sherzod’s first book, Eleven Winters of Discontent: The Siberian Internment and the Making of a New Japan, will be published by Harvard University Press in Fall 2021.
-It will be the first comprehensive English-language study of the captivity of more than 600,000 Japanese former servicemen in the Soviet labor camps in the wake of the Second World War, written based on archival sources in Russian, Japanese, and English, and over 100 survivor memoirs.
+Sherzod’s first book, Eleven Winters of Discontent: The Siberian Internment and the Making of a New Japan, has been published by Harvard University Press in January 2022.
+It is the first comprehensive English-language study of the captivity of more than 600,000 Japanese former servicemen in the Soviet labor camps in the wake of the Second World War, written based on archival sources in Russian, Japanese, and English, and over 100 survivor memoirs.
 This research was awarded the inaugural Murayama Tsuneo Prize in Japan.

 Sherzod has published articles in journals such as Cold War History and Situations: Cultural Studies in the Asian Context, and most recently authored a chapter on the Japanese Empire for the forthcoming Cambridge History of Nationhood and Nationalism.
 With Professor Barak Kushner (Cambridge University) he has co-edited two volumes that bring to light the complex afterlives of Japanese Empire in East Asia.
 As an empirical, multilingual historian, Sherzod has worked in archives and repositories in Japan, Russia, and the United Kingdom.
 In 2013-2014 he was a Japan Foundation Doctoral Fellow at the Boissonade Institute of Modern Law and Politics at Hosei University in Tokyo, and between 2015-2017 a postdoctoral researcher at the ERC Project “The Dissolution of the Japanese Empire and the Struggle for Legitimacy in Postwar East Asia, 1945–1965” at the University of Cambridge.